Explore Downtown LaGrange Map Guide

 About Broad Street Apartments:

-Built in 1936, the Broad Street Apartments are a part of LaGrange’s Broad Street Historic District.
-Designed by the Atlanta architectural firm of Ivey & Crook for the Ida Cason Callaway Foundation, the Tudor-style apartment complex was renovated in 2012 for use by LaGrange College.
+Built in 1936, the Broad Street Apartments are part of LaGrange’s Broad Street Historic District.
+Designed by the Atlanta firm Ivey & Crook for the Callaway Family, the Colonial Revival-style complex was renovated in 2012 for use by LaGrange College.

 Dallis House